Wint3rmute/baczek.me/content/about.md

 ### Work-related interests:

-- Currently building mission operations software for [Creotech Instruments](https://creotech.pl/)
+- Currently building mission control software for [Creotech Instruments](https://creotech.pl/)
 - Ex-leader of the mission operations team at [SatRev](https://satrevolution.com/), operated a commercial fleet of 8